Abhinav1997/closedcart/README.md

 ## Overview

 ClosedCart is very, very expensive closed source ecommerce platform for online merchants.
-ClosedCart provides a extremely unprofessional and unreliable support, and doesn't take kindly to any suggestions.
+ClosedCart provides an extremely unprofessional and unreliable support, and doesn't take kindly to any suggestions.

 ## Issues